vladimirradeski/repository-observer/README.md

-# GitHub Repository Observer Service
+# GitHub Repository Observer

 ### Overview

 This project is a service built with Java, Spring Boot, PostgreSQL, and Kafka.
 It provides an API to add GitHub repositories for monitoring, manage expiration, and list all observed repositories.
-A scheduler periodically syncs the repositories by fetching the latest data from the GitHub API.
+A scheduler periodically syncs the repositories by fetching the latest data from the GitHub API, and whenever a repository is synced, a domain event is published using Kafka.

 ### Prerequisites